 Facebook Challenges GoFundMe To Help With Significant Life Events

-Facebook recently announced their newest addition to their already massive array of services offered via their social media platform.
+Facebook recently announced their newest addition to their already massive array of services on their platform copying GoFundMe.

 Anyone ages 18 or up will soon be able to create a “personal fundraiser” to help with significant life events, such as medical bills, tuition, weddings, etc.